-Landscapers have become a great support to the home improvement sector due to the shifting needs and changes in modern Australian outdoor spaces.
-For many years we were quite happy with a square of lawn, barbeque, and pool out back but home owner’s aspirations have changed and more people are living on smaller blocks.
+In Australia, landscapers have become a great support to the home improvement sector due to the shifting needs and changes in modern outdoor spaces.
+For many years Australians were quite happy with a square of lawn, barbeque, and pool out back but homeowners’ aspirations have changed and more people are living on smaller blocks.

-A common misconception of landscapers is that they only take on large projects, designing a garden solution and implementing it but landscaping companies commonly offer a broad range of services, some of which are outlined here.
+Modern Australian landscaping design and construction companies commonly offer a broad range of services, some of which are outlined here.

 Design is the first step of any landscaping project and involves the collection of ideas and creation of plans.
 Often completed in consultation with the client with consideration of the existing conditions and how additional elements will work with your home.

 The design will be put together after a site assessment to solve problems and improve the front or backyard’s visual appeal.
 Once the plans are approved many, landscapers offer project management and implementation services, arranging materials and installation.